 The position of Respiratory Protection Program Administrator (RPPA) is assigned by the ES&H Manager.
-For the UPF Project, the Industrial Hygiene (IH) representatives are the RPPA.
+For the UPF Project, the Industrial Hygiene Lead is the RPPA.
 Responsibilities include the following:

-- Measurement, estimation, or review of information on the concentration of airborne contaminant(s) in the work area prior to respirator selection and periodically during respirator use - Ensuring medical evaluations, training, and fit testing are performed - Selecting appropriate type or class of respirator that will provide adequate protection for each contaminant (present or anticipated) - Evaluating the respirator program annually to ensure the program reflects the requirements of current regulations and standards (ANSI/ASSE Z88.2-2015) and to ensure effective implementation of this Procedure - Keeping abreast of current issues and advancements regarding respiratory protection practices - Having an independent evaluation of the respirator program by any knowledgeable person not directly associated with the program (e.g., Field Engineering, Quality, or an outside third party).
-The frequency of this independent audit should be determined by the size and complexity of the respirator program and previous audit findings. - Leading investigation into respirator malfunctions - Ensuring independent program evaluations are conducted in accordance with ANSI/ASSE Z88.2-2015, Section 5.3.2, and performed in accordance with the requirements of Y60-95-803, UPF General Assessments - Providing revisions of the program as necessary
+- Measurement, estimation, or review of information on the concentration of airborne contaminant(s) in the work area prior to respirator selection and periodically during respirator use - Ensure medical evaluations, training, and fit testing are performed - Selection of the appropriate type or class of respirator that will provide adequate protection for each contaminant, present or anticipated - Evaluate the respirator program annually to ensure the program reflects the requirements of current regulations and standards (ANSI/ASSE Z88.2-2015) and to ensure effective implementation of this Procedure - Have an independent evaluation of the respirator program by any knowledgeable person not directly associated with the program (e.g., Field Engineering, Quality, or an outside third party).
+The frequency of this independent audit should be determined by the size and complexity of the respirator program and previous audit findings. - RPPA is required to lead investigation into respirator malfunctions - Program evaluations (Annual and Independent) will be in accordance with ANSI/ASSE Z88.2-2015, Section 5.3.2 and will be performed in per the requirements of Y60-95-803, General Assessments - Provide revisions of the program as necessary